IKromans/Hierarchical_Structure.cs/README.md

 ![Screenshot 2022-12-10 001924](https://user-images.githubusercontent.com/66387211/206804903-14420f71-d13d-4e87-abb7-5251ec1f6dc3.jpg)

-You can try and add some structure it to see results.
+You can try and add some structure to see results.

 Enjoy!